boutroslab/CRISPRAnalyzeR/README.md

 ## How to install CRISPRAnalyzeR using the provided Source Code

 ## How to install CRISPRAnalyzeR using the provided Docker Container

+## How to perform an Analysis using CRISPRAnalyzeR
+*YOUTUBE VID HERE*